trigaten/Learn_Prompting/docs/prompt_hacking/advanced_attacks.md

 ---
-sidebar_position: 1
+sidebar_position: 100
 ---

 # 🟢 Advanced Attacks

 ## Defined Dictionary attack

-A defined dictionary attack is a form of prompt injection designed to evade the sandwich defense.
+A defined dictionary attack[^1] is a form of prompt injection designed to evade the sandwich defense.
 Recall how the sandwich defense works.
 It puts the user input between two instructions.
 This makes it very difficult to evade.
-Here is the an example of the defense from a previous page:
+Here is the an example of the defense from the previous page:

 ```